marc-ing/marc-ing/README.md

 ## Now

-I’m focused on turning AI workflows into small, useful products.
-My current work spans native macOS tools, screen understanding, translation, and content creation.
+I’m focused on exploring new ideas, building meaningful products, and learning through the process.

-I care about fast shipping, clear product thinking, delightful details, and open-source software that removes friction from everyday work.
+I value curiosity, thoughtful work, and creating things that make everyday life a little better.

 ---